Braedach/GPO/README.md

 # GPO via Microsoft Live reponse in MDE

-Purpose is to allow for the Local GPO to be updated via Live Response This is a manual affair for each computer but does not require physical assess
+Purpose is to allow for the Local GPO to be updated via Live Response This is a manual affair for each computer but does not require physical access.

 Assumptions: